-Together, Equity Trustees Limited, Equity Trustees Superannuation Limited, Equity Trustees Wealth Services Limited and EQT Legal Services Pty Ltd, form part of the EQT Holdings Limited Group (EQT Group).
+Together, Equity Trustees Limited, Equity Trustees Superannuation Limited, Equity Trustees Wealth Services Limited, EQT Responsible Entity Services Pty Ltd and EQT Legal Services Pty Ltd, form part of the EQT Holdings Limited Group (EQT Group).
 This is a related group of companies which provide diversified financial services including superannuation, corporate trustee, investment management and advice, and traditional trustee and executor services.
 In this Privacy Statement references to ‘we’, ‘us’ or ‘our’ are to the EQT Group.

 We are committed to protecting your privacy and complying with the Australian Privacy Principles under the Privacy Act 1988 (Cth) ("the Act").
 As part of our commitment and to explain how we collect, manage and handle your personal and/or sensitive information, we have developed our Privacy Statement.